brysontang/p5js-webxr/README.md

 **Warning: Extremely Experimental Code**

 This project is in its earliest stages and is currently not documented.
 It's intended to be a way to render p5js code in WebXR by using threejs as a connector.
 Please be aware that everything here is subject to change without notice, including potential refactoring.
-This code is not yet ready for production use and should be approached with caution.
+This code is not yet ready for production use and should be approached with caution as it may contain bugs, security vulnerabilities, and other issues.

 ### Getting started

 #### Install dependencies

 First, ensure you have http-server installed.
-If not, install it with
+If not, install it with:

 ```bash
 npm install -g http-server